obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 ## Searching for dates

-In Tasks query blocks, Tasks allows a lot of flexibility in the interpreting of dates.
+Tasks allows a lot of flexibility in the dates inside query blocks.

 ### Absolute dates